Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 Once the body is entirely in ketosis, the brain is fed predominantly by fat energy sources (Cahill 200618).

-Although the brain uses glucose as its go-to energy source, there is not enough of it left in the body two days after fasting at the latest.
+Although the brain uses glucose as its go-to energy source, there is not enough left in the body two days after fasting.

 Consequently, the liver must draw on triglycerides from body fat to produce ketones.
-Unlike conventional fatty acids, ketones can also cross the blood-brain barrier (Hallböök et al. 201419).
+Unlike conventional fatty acids, ketone bodies can cross the blood-brain barrier (Hallböök et al. 201419).

 For this reason, many people also report feeling more energetic and clear-headed in ketosis.